- This topic has 2,008 replies, 143 voices, and was last updated 3 years, 1 month ago by bsharpe.

 Senator Fairbairn: But there is no one to help.

-Ms. Chambers: I would not say “no one”.
+Ms. Chambers: I would not say no one.
 They do not have as many service providers as there is demand.

 Senator Fairbairn: The more I am listening this afternoon the more I think there ought to be some kind of national attention on this issue.